Born: Alameda, CA, USA

 What did you do before joining the Missionaries?

+I managed restaurants for about eight years after college.
 Before I discerned my call, my plan was to eventually open and operate my own restaurant.
-I enjoy cooking and love taking care of people.
-So for about eight years after college, I worked as a restaurant Manager.
-I’ve worked every position there is in a restaurant.
+I enjoy cooking and love watching people enjoy my cooking I’ve worked every position there is in a restaurant from dishwasher to bartender.

 What do you enjoy doing in your spare time?